suchmememanyskill/switch-guide/docs/user_guide/modchip/ensure_sd_payload.md

 3. Inside of the extracted folder you will find `bootloader` and `hekate_ctcaer_(version).bin`
 4. Copy the `bootloader` folder and `hekate_ctcaer_(version).bin` payload to the root of your SD card.
 5. Rename the `hekate_ctcaer_(version).bin` payload to `payload.bin`
-6. Turn on your switch.
+6. Insert your SD card back into your switch, then turn on your switch.
 7. You should now be loaded into hekate.
 If not, consult the message below.

 !!! warning ""